 In the ancient world when a king went to a city or a country, he would usually send certain men to go before him to announce his soon coming and to prepare for his arrival.
 Such men were known as forerunners or heralds.
-Likewise, when the King of Israel came into the world, God sent a man before him to announce the coming of the Messiah and to spiritually prepare the nation for His arrival.
+Likewise, when the king of Israel came into the world, God sent a man before Him to announce the coming of the Messiah and to spiritually prepare the nation for His arrival.

-Now, in this study, the first lesson we're going to look at on the life of Christ; it's not going back as we think of Christmas of Him being born and placed in that manger, but rather, we're going to go ahead.
+In this study the first lesson that we're going to look at today on the life of Christ is not going to go back as we think of Christmas, of Him being born and placed in that manger, but rather, we're going to go ahead.

 We know the story how that Jesus was conceived of a virgin, how the Holy Spirit overshadowed her and she bore a Son.
 The only begotten Son of God came into this world with flesh at that time.
 No man had a part in it.
 It was the Holy Spirit and a virgin by the name of Mary.

 But today we want to look at, first of all, the forerunner of Christ.
-Now, the name of Christ's forerunner was John.
-In John 1:6, it says, There was a man sent from God, whose name was John.
-Now, "John" means "the Lord is gracious."
+The name of Christ's forerunner was John.
+In John 1:6 it says, There was a man sent from God, whose name was John.
+"John" means the Lord is gracious.
 Another name or description of the forerunner is "the prophet of the Highest," according to Luke 1:76.
 It says there, And thou, child, shalt be called the prophet of the Highest: for thou shalt go before the face of the Lord to prepare his ways.

-And we see something else about this forerunner.
+We see something else about this forerunner.
 The forerunner was given his name by an angel of the Lord.
 The parents didn't choose his name.
-God chose this man's name, which was John.

-In Luke chapter 1, verses 11-13, it says, And there appeared unto him an angel of the Lord standing on the right side of the altar of incense.
-And when Zacharias saw him, he was troubled, and fear fell upon him.)
-But the angel said unto him, Fear not, Zacharias: for thy prayer is heard; and thy wife Elisabeth shall bear thee a son, and thou shalt call his name John.
+God chose this man's name who was John.
+Luke 1:11-13 says, 11And there appeared unto him an angel of the Lord standing on the right side of the altar of incense.
+12And when Zacharias...
+This is John's father...
+And when Zacharias saw him, he was troubled, and fear fell upon him.
+13But the angel said unto him, Fear not, Zacharias: for thy prayer is heard; and thy wife Elisabeth shall bear thee a son, and thou shalt call his name John.

-Now, we know that by comparing Scripture with Scripture that John was the cousin of our Lord.
-We're going to see something else about John as we study these verses in this section of Scripture and this lesson.
+We know that, by comparing Scripture with Scripture, John was the cousin of our Lord.
+We're going to see something else about John as we study these verses in this section of Scripture and also this lesson.

 The coming of the Messiah and His forerunner were predicted, according to the book of Isaiah.
-In Isaiah chapter 40, verses 3-5, it says, The voice of him that crieth in the wilderness, Prepare ye the way of the LORD, make straight in the desert a highway for our God.
-Every valley shall be exalted, and every mountain and hill shall be made low: and the crooked shall be made straight, and the rough places plain: And the glory of the LORD shall be revealed, and all flesh shall see it together: for the mouth of the LORD hath spoken it.
+Isaiah 40:3-5 says, 3The voice of him that crieth in the wilderness, Prepare ye the way of the LORD, make straight in the desert a highway for our God.
+4Every valley shall be exalted, and every mountain and hill shall be made low: and the crooked shall be made straight, and the rough places plain: 5And the glory of the LORD shall be revealed, and all flesh shall see it together: for the mouth of the LORD hath spoken it.

-In Malachi chapter 3 and verse 1, it says, I will send my messenger, and he shall prepare the way before me: and the Lord, whom ye seek, shall suddenly come to his temple, even the messenger of the covenant, whom ye delight in: behold, he shall come, saith the LORD of hosts.
+In Malachi 3:1, it says, Behold, I will send my messenger, and he shall prepare the way before me: and the Lord whom ye seek, shall suddenly come to his temple, even the messenger of the covenant, whom ye delight in: behold, he shall come, saith the LORD of hosts.